jamstatic/notes/🗒  Fleeting Notes/Jamstack is confusing, you might as well describe your architecture.md

 - Control version systems like Git have changed the way we collaborate and ship code, many services allow you to deploy automatically on push, allowing for **atomic deployments** on some continuous deployment services.
 - You can execute your code in the Cloud, serverless functions were first introduced by Amazon and now Microsoft, Google and other proviers all compete on that front.
 Netlify is an abstraction on top of those providers.

+Software is hard, and Marketing does its best to sell products to developers, but before using one of those vague marketing term, think twice on what problem you need to solve.
+There's a good chance a decoupled front-end served from the edge might make sense if you're mainly servnig content to users, but with SSR, S